stormpath/stormpath-documentation/source/reference.rst

       * - POST /v1/accountStoreMappings
         - Required: ``application``, ``accountStore``; Optional: ``listIndex``, ``isDefaultAccountStore``, ``isDefaultGroupStore``
         - N/A
-        - Creates a new accountStoreMapping resource, thereby enabling the Accounts in the specified Store to log in to the specified Application.
+        - Creates a new accountStoreMapping resource, thereby enabling the Accounts in the specified Account Store to log in to the specified Application.
 By default ``isDefaultAccountStore`` and ``isDefaultGroupStore`` are set to ``false``.

   Retrieve an Account Store Mapping
   ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^